vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tap.md

 * `TAP_CNRS_DOMAIN` - cnrs app domain (could be sub domain  of main domain like example - run.customer0.io)
 * `TAP_ALV_DOMAIN` -  app live view app domain
 <!-- /* cSpell:enable */ -->
-**Note** - Contour settings in tap-values-run.yaml must be modified if you are not using AWS.
+>**Note** Contour settings in tap-values-run.yaml must be modified if you are not using AWS.

  For more information, see [Run Profile](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.1/tap/GUID-multicluster-reference-tap-values-run-sample.html) in the Tanzu Application Platform product documentation.